 There are a lot of milk boosters out there, and it does take some trial and error to see what works for you.
 I have a complete guide to various boosters including supplements, teas, herbs and more.

 Using supply boosters will ensure that while you are transitioning and changing your diet, your milk supply is not affected at all.
 My sister and I combined our best tricks to produce milk quickly in this post if you need more tips on that.
 I also go over them in depth in the program as well.
+If you are really struggling with breastfeeding in general, I found this resource invaluable on all things breastfeeding and supply-related, and pumping correctly can really help increase your supply too!

 Lastly, Your Workout Won’t Cause A Drop: